Hours and Semester Schedule

 Special Collections will be staffed Monday-Friday, 10 am-5 pm.

-Research access by appointment will begin on August 31 and will be available Monday-Thursday, 10 am-4 pm.
+Research access by appointment is available Monday-Thursday, 10 am-4 pm.

 In order to schedule a time and allow Special Collections staff to prepare materials for use, appointments should be requested a minimum of 48 hours before a researcher intends to visit.
 Appointments are available from Monday-Thursday in two-hour blocks, beginning at 10 am, noon, and 2 pm.
 Additional instructions regarding scheduling appointments can be found in the webform below.